• Mental Health

 People who struggle with self-criticism can be guided to explore self-critical thoughts and emotions in a counseling setting.
 Therapists help individuals modify their position in relation to their self-criticism from destructive to protective in emotion focused therapy, to an external voice in psychodynamic therapy, or from an internalized self-blame position to a more externalized stance in cognitive behavioral therapy (CBT).13

-To find a therapist who fits your needs, visit a free online therapist directory.
+To find the right therapist who fits your needs, visit a free online therapist directory.

 Final Thoughts